 There they discovered the true identity of the prince of Egypt and were reunited with the brother who had every right to execute all but the youngest—not for his silver cup—but for selling him into slavery.
 The cup that brought them back to Egypt was, to them, a symbol of judgment and death.
 Yet, it became the occasion for redemption and forgiveness.

 How I long for my Jewish people to find redemption and healing and forgiveness in the cup of the New Covenant, through Messiah Yeshua (Jesus).
 I pray that every gospel tract our Jews for Jesus staff distributes, every book or video we mail, every personal visit we conduct may become like that cup of Joseph, hidden away for God’s purpose, leading to final salvation in Jesus.
-As we remember the story of Passover, as we celebrate the triumph of the Lamb this Resurrection season, won’t you join me in praying that the mystery of this cup of blessing which we bless will be made known to my Jewish people as well?
+As we remember the story of Passover, as we celebrate the triumph of the Lamb (often during the season of Jesus’ resurrection).
+Won’t you join me in praying that the mystery of this cup of blessing, which we bless, will be made known to the Jewish people as well?

 Want to learn more on the mystery of this cup of blessing?
 Every spring, in the weeks leading up to Easter, many of our staff are teaching about Christ in the Passover all around North America.
 Find out if there is an upcoming presentation near you.
 Visit our events page.